A-Moiz/shared-bookmarks/TESTING.md

 ### The list of bookmarks is shown in reverse chronological order

-Tested with unit tests in `example.test.js`.
+Tested manually by adding more than one bookmark for the same user and checking that the newest bookmark appears at the top of the list.

 ### Each bookmark has a title, description and created at timestamp displayed

-Tested manually by creating a bookmark and checking that the title, description and saved date are displayed.
+Tested manually by creating a bookmark and checking that the title, description, and saved date are displayed.

 ### Each bookmark’s title is a link to the bookmark’s URL